joangrigorov/dimeo-software-architecture-docs/README.md

-# {PROJECT_NAME} Software Architecture Documentation
+# DiMeo Waste Management System Software Architecture Documentation

-# Recommended: run `./init` after cloning this repository so you can set project name and author.

-This is the repository containing the software architecture documentation sources of {PROJECT_NAME}.
+This is the repository containing the software architecture documentation sources of DiMeo Waste Management System.
-Documentation is maintained by {AUTHOR}.
+Documentation is maintained by DiMeo R{AUTHOR}D Team.

 ## Building the documentation